lecfab/rescience-gorder/README.md

 ## Repository structure
 ### Datasets in `datasets/`
 From various sources described in our replication paper, they all follow the same format: a graph representation for nodes [0 to N-1] in a text file where each line corresponds to a directed edge of the form `a b` (i.e. a SPACE b, with a and b long unsigned integers).
 They can be downloaded with the provided URLs, but their format may not be exactly compatible with the present tools (presence of headers or comments, non-consecutive numbering...).

+To obtain the exact format, we used `datasets/normalise-dataset.py NAME` where `NAME` is one of the datasets of the paper (epinion, pokec, flickr, livejournal, wiki, gplus, pldarc, twitter, sdarc).
+The initial raw files have to be stored in a `dl/` subfolder (open the Python file to see or change the exact file names).
+It outputs a text file that can be used in all the experiments.

 ### Sources in `src/`
 #### Algorithms